-The Committee on Racial Equity and Exclusion (CREE) was founded in 2016 to investigate racial and ethnic diversity within the section, assess the educational and professional climate for scholars of color, recommend changes in section policies and practices, and engage environmental sociologists in laying the foundation for a more inclusive scholarly community.
+The Committee on Racial Exclusion and Equity was founded in 2016 to investigate racial and ethnic diversity within the section, assess the educational and professional climate for scholars of color, recommend changes in section policies and practices, and engage environmental sociologists in laying the foundation for a more inclusive scholarly community.

 - Yao Li, University of Florida, firstname.lastname@example.org